Jillian Hall: Other media

 Hall is playable in two WWE video games.
 She made her in-game debut in SmackDown vs. Raw 2007 and also appears in SmackDown vs. Raw 2009.

 Personal life

 As a teenager, Hall was a cheerleader and also took gymnastics classes.
 After graduating from high school, Hall attended college, but dropped out in order to train as a professional wrestler.
 At nineteen, she legally changed her last name from Fletcher to Hall when she married Tim Hall (an independent wrestler named Tiny Tim).
 She was a fan of Rick Martel.

 Hall is divorced and has a child from the marriage.
 On September 10, 2010, Hall married Mike Farole in a Las Vegas wedding.
 Hall announced in February 2011 that the couple was expecting their first child together, but suffered a miscarriage 14 weeks into the pregnancy.

 On April 23, 2012, Hall was arrested in Orange County, Florida and charged with battery.
 Following her arrest, it was reported that Hall had separated from her husband.

 In 2020, Hall gave birth to her second child.
+In December 2021, she married Zachary Farrow and they have separated as of 2024.